Can cats become constipated?

 It's important to remember that some constipation problems in cats are mild and can be treated with changes to their lifestyle and diet, along with at-home remedies.
 However, other cases can be severe and require veterinary attention, which may warrant a veterinary emergency.

-It's crucial to treat your cat's constipation as quickly as possible to lower the risks of permanent damage due to prolonged colon distension.
+It's critical to treat your cat's constipation as quickly as possible to reduce the risk of permanent damage due to prolonged colon distension.
 To treat constipation in cats, the underlying disorder must be identified and, if possible, corrected.

 The impacted feces should be removed, and recurrences prevented.
 If your cat is unable to pass urine or feces, or experiences pain when doing so, it is considered an emergency.
-Your veterinarian may first run any applicable diagnostic tests, then provide fluids or an enema for immediate relief, and prescribe medications or recommend over-the-counter meds.
+Your veterinarian may first run any applicable diagnostic tests, then provide fluids or an enema for immediate relief.
+They may also prescribe or recommend over-the-counter medications.

 It's important to note that only a qualified veterinary professional can safely and effectively perform an enema for your cat.
 Never attempt to do this yourself, as some types of enemas designed for humans are toxic to cats.